That dollar amount reflects a -71.5% plunge since 2017 and a -52.7% drop from 2020 to 2021.

 Below are exports from the Republic of the Congo that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country ‘s goods trail the Congo’s importer spending on foreign products.

-The Republic of the Congo incurred highly negative net exports and therefore deep international trade deficits under the meat product category including poultry, beef and pork.
+The Republic of the Congo incurred highly negative net exports and therefore deep international trade deficits under the product category entitled machinery including computers.

 Republic of the Congo’s Export Companies